 Because the Presta Valve is more fragile than the Schrader valve, special care should be taken when placing the pump head on the valve and when removing the pump head.
 It is not super uncommon for Presta Valves to break if the treatment is too rough.
 If this happens, you will likely have to replace the innertube.

-This type of valve is very common and most people have a good sense of how they operate.
 They are pretty robust and are unlikely to break, though they could develop a slow leak at the base over time.
 Since most pumps found in public places and at gas stations are compatible with a Schrader valve, this offers an additional level of comfort in the case of a leaking tire.
-We recommend this for communing, cruiser, and all kids bikes.
+We recommend this for communing, cruiser, beach, and all kids bikes.

 What Are the Benefits of a Presta Valve?